Hannah Cheramy: Career

 Cheramy's breakthrough role came when she played Julie Matthews in the Epix horror series From, which premiered in 2022.
 The series follows a group of strangers who find themselves trapped in a mysterious town surrounded by a supernatural forest.
+For this role, she was nominated for the 2025 Saturn Award in the category “Best Performance by a Younger Actor in a Television Series.”